Manual Machining

 Y axis

-The Cartesian axis representing coordinate positions along the shortest distance parallel to the worktable.
-The Y axis describes a mill worktable’s forward-and-backward movement.
+An axis in the Cartesian system that is perpendicular to the Z and X axes.
+The Y axis describes a mill worktable's forward-and-backward movement.

 Z axis